 This post would not, of course, be complete without the Big Reveal of my pick for World’s Greatest Pizza.

 For me, hands down and no doubts, that title belongs to a hole-in-the wall joint with no chairs inside and one park bench outside, a space that can comfortably hold maybe 11 standing adults.
-It sits just across from an exit of the Cipro Metro station in Rome, which is named after something to do with Venice, not the antibiotic.
+It sits just across from an exit of the Cipro Metro station in Rome, which is named after something to do with Venice and a war, not the antibiotic.
 This is Pizzarium, owned and operated by that pizza genius, Gabriele Bonci.

 We got to meet Bonci a couple of times during long stays in Rome where I taught summer law courses.
 He has perfected every single component of a pizza—the flour that goes into his crust, the tomatoes that go into his sauce.
 Every single ingredient is fresh and perfect.
 And to really blow your mind, my absolute favorite Bonci variety is potato pizza.
 I’m not kidding.
 It changed my life.

 OK, I’ve thrown down the gauntlet.
-Like some intimate body parts, everyone has at least one— opinion on where to find the best pizza.
+Like some intimate body parts, everyone has at least one opinion on where to find the best pizza, right?
 Please share in comments, if you dare.